dapr/docs/daprdocs/content/en/operations/components/component-updates.md

 ## Self Hosted

-When running in Self Hosted mode, the process of updating a component involves a single step of stopping the `daprd` sidecar and starting it again to pick up the latest component.
+When running in Self Hosted mode, the process of updating a component involves a single step of stopping the `daprd` process and starting it again to pick up the latest component.

 ## Further reading
 - [Components concept]({{< ref components-concept.md >}})